fairykeebler/fairykeebler/README.md

 Boundaries

 - If I'm playing pony town, feel free to interact!
-Interact in this sense means cuddle & hug, talk or whatever, just dont be weird towards me.
+Interact in this sense means cuddle & hug, talk or whatever, I don't mind.

-- I block freely

-- Do not take it personally if I dont friend you, I rarely request or accept.
+- Do not take it personally if I dont friend you, I dont really request or accept.

-That's all for now because I cannot code to save my life :)